MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 3. On NODE1, open Failover Cluster Manager.
 Right mouse click on **Nodes** and select **Add Node**.
 Go through the wizard adding NODE2 to the Cluster.

 4. Attach the storage to NODE2.
+This could include reconnecting the storage cables.

 5. Drain all resources from NODE1 to NODE2 by right mouse clicking on the node and selecting **Pause** and **Drain Roles**.
 Alternatively, you can use the PowerShell command [SUSPEND-CLUSTERNODE](https://docs.microsoft.com/powershell/module/failoverclusters/suspend-clusternode).
 Ensure all resources are online and they are functioning as should.

-## Steps to complete the process to full Windows Server 2019 Cluster
+## Step 3: Rebuild first node to Windows Server 2019

-1. Evict NODE1 from the cluster and disconnect the storage from the node.
+1. Evict NODE1 from the cluster and disconnect the storage from the node in the manner from which you previously .

 2. Rebuild or upgrade NODE1 to Windows Server 2019.
 Ensure you have added all the necessary roles, features, drivers and security updates.